You found our list of the best project management books.

 Project management books are guides that explain how to successfully steer initiatives.
-These books explore topics like work breakdown structures, Six Sigma, Scrum, stakeholder communication, scheduling, and team management.
+These books explore topics like work breakdown structures, Six Sigma, Scrum, stakeholder communication, scheduling, team management and other technical aspects.

 This post includes:

 - project management textbooks

 List of project management books

 Here is a list of books that explain project management competencies in simple terms with concrete examples.